 Looking down and to the right, you’ll see a section called Labels.
 This is where you can define the size labels you want to use.
 You may see a particular label size already selected; if that is not correct, then click on Options to change the label definition:

-In my office, the majority of the labels are either Avery brand or a generic brand which corresponds to an Avery size (usually listed on the outside of the package).
-For example, the Avery 2181 labels are the mini-sheets of plain white file folder labels, the Avery 5163 labels are the 2″ x 4″ shipping labels I use, etc.
+In many offices, the majority of the labels are either Avery brand or a generic brand which corresponds to an Avery size (usually listed on the outside of the package).
+For example, the Avery 2181 labels are the mini-sheets of plain white file folder labels, the Avery 5163 labels are the full-sheet 2″ x 4″ shipping labels I use, etc.

 Don’t use Avery US-sized labels?
 Your installation of Word will probably list several other label vendors, such as: